elsa-workflows/elsa-core/README.md

 TODO: describe all the steps to add packages and register services.

-## Running Elsa Workflows Dashboard
+### Building & Running Elsa Workflows Dashboard

-In order to run Elsa on your local machine, follow these steps:
+In order to build & run Elsa on your local machine, follow these steps:

 1. Clone the repository.
 2. Run NPM install on all folders containing packages.json (or run `node npm-install.js` - a script in the root that recursively installs the Node packages)
 3. Execute gulp build from the directory src\dashboard\Elsa.Dashboard\Theme\argon-dashboard
-4. Open a shell and navigate to `src/samples/SampleDashboard.Web` and run `dotnet run`.
+4. Open a shell and navigate to `src/samples/Sample16` and run `dotnet run`.
 5. Navigate to https://localhost:44397/elsa/home

-## Running Elsa Workflows Host

-(TODO)

-## Roadmap

-(TODO)

-- Describe all the features (core engine, runtime, webbased designer, YAML, scripting, separation of designer from invoker from engine).
-- Describe various use cases.
-- Describe how to use.
-- Describe architecture.
-- Describe how to implement (custom host, custom dashboard).
-- Implement more activities
-- Implement integration with Orchard Core (separate repo)
-- Detailed documentation
-- Open API Activity Harvester
-- MassTransit Activity Harvester
-- RabbitMQ Activities
-- Azure Service Bus Activities
-- Automatic UI for Activity Editor